 (2) How has popular music supported by the government, including propaganda songs, paved the way for the political programme as part of which nationhood, national identity, and the points of emphasis for memory politics have been redefined?

 (3) Closely connected to the previous question, how has popular music supported and disseminated by the government incorporated and mainstreamed a particular taste hierarchy, and how is this taste hierarchy related to concepts and ideologies of nationalism?

 (4) How do the stylistic and genre features, as well as other musical elements and motifs, in various hit songs evoke feelings of familiarity, affective identification, and the feeling of belonging to a community?
 How do they connect to political and moral discourses of the government?

 (5) How are these questions articulated on the side of listeners?
 What strategies of resistance and coping emerge in this field of hegemony building?

-Ass.-Prof. Dr. Emília Barna is a sociologist and popular music scholar, Assistant Professor at the Budapest University of Technology and Economics.
+Assoc.-Prof. Dr. Emília Barna is a sociologist and popular music scholar, Associate Professor at the Budapest University of Technology and Economics.
 Her main research areas include the music industries and digitization, popular music and gender, cultural labour, and music and politics.
 She has co-edited Made in Hungary: Studies in Popular Music (2017, Routledge) and Popular Music, Technology, and the Changing Media Ecosystem: From Cassettes to Stream (2020, Palgrave).
 Contact via email

 Dr. Ágnes Patakfalvi-Czirják is a sociologist-anthropologist.
 She is a postdoctoral researcher in the European project “Popular Music and the Rise of Populism in Europe” at the Budapest University of Technology and Economics.
 She completed a Cultural Studies PhD programme at the University of Pécs.
 Her main research areas are Hungarian nationalism, kin-state politics in CCE and everyday nationalism.
 Contact via email